"Chicka, chicka, chickabee. / T'ee an me an t'ee an me. / Ressa, ressa, ressa me, / Chicka, chicka, chickabee."Nell

 - Break the Cutie: Arguably happens to Nell between her sister, her mother, and the medical center scene.

 - Character Tics: A heavy use by Nell, particularly lifting her arms over her head and using her arms to mimic physical gestures to her dead sister.

 - Character Title

-- Deep South - Takes place in North Carolina but the movie is quick to utilize crude redneck stereotypes who express sexual mockery of and towards Nell.
+- Deep South: It takes place in North Carolina, but the movie is quick to utilize crude redneck stereotypes who express sexual mockery of and towards Nell.